shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Lab Scenario Preview/Module3.md

-# Lab Scenario Preview: PL-300: Model data with Power BI
+# Lab Scenario Preview: PL-300: Explore decision support

-## Lab 01: Explore Cognitive Services
+## Lab 03: Create DAX Calculations in Power BI Desktop, Part 1

 ### Lab overview

-In this lab you will commence developing the data model.
-It will involve creating relationships between tables, and then configuring table and column properties to improve the friendliness and usability of the data model.
-You will also create hierarchies and create quick measures..
+In this lab you will create calculated tables, calculated columns, and simple measures using Data Analysis Expressions (DAX).

 ## Objective

 After completing this lab, you will be able to:

-- Create model relationships
+- Create calculated tables
-- Configure table and column properties
+- Create calculated columns
-- Create hierarchies
+- Create measures

 ## Architecture Diagram